CatalogueLegacies/antconc.github.io/_episodes/07-collocates.md

 AntConc then presents a slightly confusing screen.
 It contains the following information:

-* A ranking of words by frequency, specifically - using the default `Collocates` settings - those words five words either side of the word "behind".
+* A ranking of words by frequency, specifically - using the default `Collocates` settings - those five words either side of the word "behind".
 The proximity to the searched for word can be changed in the bottom right of the screen, more on which shortly.
 * The frequency of the word, broken down into two columns: one by frequency to the left of the word "behind", and one by frequency to the right of the word "behind".
 * A `Stat` (more on which shortly).